 Recommendation: Do not schedule procedure(s) until affirmation has been received.11.
 I submitted my PAR last week, but I have not received a response.
 Should I submit a new PAR?

 Sending in a duplicate request for the same procedure(s) and date of service (DOS) is not recommended.
-Novitas has up to 10 business days to review the PAR and issue a decision.
+Novitas has up to 7 calendar days to review the PAR and issue a decision.
 Submitting another PAR for the same procedure(s) and DOS is not necessary as this would be dismissed as a duplicate.

 12. For a resubmission PAR, what needs to be submitted?